IgorRozani/sherlock/README.md

 # Sherlock
-Inspired in the project [Sherlock](https://github.com/TheYahya/sherlock), created by [TheYahya](https://github.com/TheYahya) in python, i decided to recreate in Go.
+Inspired in the project [Sherlock](https://github.com/TheYahya/sherlock), created by [TheYahya](https://github.com/TheYahya) in python, i decided to recreate it in Go.

 ## How to use